Syllabus

 the visual acuity standard of the Federal Motor Carrier Safety Regulations,

-these regulations is unchallenged, they have the force of law, and
+regulations is unchallenged, they have the force of law, and they contain

-they contain no qualifying language about individualized determinations.
+no qualifying language about individualized determinations.
+Were it not

-Were it not for the waiver program, there would be no basis for questioning
+for the waiver program, there would be no basis for questioning Albertsons’

 (b) The regulations establishing the waiver program did not modify the

-like Albertsons to insist on the basic standards.
-One might assume
+Albertsons to insist on the basic standards.
+One might assume that the

-ought to be accorded equal substantive significance, but that is
+to be accorded equal substantive significance, but that is not the case

-not the case here.
-In setting the basic standards, the Federal Highway
+here.
+In setting the basic standards, the Federal Highway Administration,

-Administration, the DOT agency responsible for overseeing the motor
+the DOT agency responsible for overseeing the motor carrier safety regulations,

 (c) The ADA should not be read to require an employer to defend its decision

-that Congress enacted the ADA with the understanding that employers
+Congress enacted the ADA with the understanding that employers choosing

-to defend the regulation’s application according to its own terms.
+regulation’s application according to its own terms.
+Pp. 21—22.

 143 F.3d 1228, reversed.